 Please note: The following policies and procedure for finances and fund management apply to the money-earning and management of all Girl Scouts groups, including, but not limited to, troops and service units.

 Girl Scout troop checking accounts are required to have at least two approved volunteer signers (one troop leader and another approved volunteer who are unrelated and not in the same household) on the account.
-New troops are required to establish the troop bank account within 30 days of the first troop meeting.
+New troops are required to complete required training (in order to receive bank letter) and to establish a troop bank account within 30 days of the first meeting.
 Any troop earning and spending money is required to have a bank account set up.
 The Girl Scout leader and at least one other approved volunteer must visit the bank together and complete the forms required to open a new checking account.
-One signer will hold the check book/debit cards, while the other receives the statements or has access to the account through online services (this procedure safeguards girls’ monies).
+One signer will hold the check book/debit card(s), while the other receives the statements or has access to the account through online services (this procedure safeguards girls’ monies).

 Girl Scouts of Western Ohio’s standard requires all troops to open a checking account.
 The council’s recommended bank for troop accounts is Fifth Third Bank.
 If you do not have a Fifth Third bank within a reasonable distance from your troop meeting place, another bank can be used.
 However, if a troop account is not at a Fifth Third, Girl Scouts of Western Ohio cannot provide support for any issues that you may have with your account and ACH deposits/withdrawals may take longer.